Some Neanderthals Were Vegetarian — And They Likely Kissed Our Human Ancestors

 And this is where the new study offered a big surprise.
 According to the DNA in dental plaques, the Neanderthals in Spain ate no meat at all.

-"We find things like pine, nuts, moss, tree barks and even mushrooms as well," says Weyrich.
+"We find things like pine nuts, moss, tree barks and even mushrooms as well," says Weyrich.
 "It is very indicative of a vegetarian diet, probably the true Paleo diet."
 (Not all of the region's Neanderthals were necessarily vegetarians: The El Sidrón cave also contained grisly evidence of cannibalism.)

 She says the difference in diets reflects the fact that the two groups lived in two very different environments.